Lesson video

 I want you to write the missing word in the following sentence.

-"The shortage of schools for girls meant that most educated women were from blank families."
-So pause the video here, write the missing word, and press play when you're ready to check your answer.
+So pause a video here, write the missing word and press play when you're ready to check your answer.

 The only people who would've been able to afford a private teacher were those from wealthy or rich families.